Install With Helm using Webhook

 Step 4: Validate that open-appsec is installed and running

-kubectl get pods -n [istio ingress gateway namespace]
+kubectl get pods -n [reverse proxy deployment namespace]

-The READY column should show 2/2 for each istio ingress gateway pod and 1/1 for each of the following pods: waf injector, learning deployment (only in standalone deployment), shared storage deployment (only in standalone deployment).
+The READY column should now show an additional container running in your proxy pod and should show 1/1 for each of the following pods: waf injector, learning deployment (only in standalone deployment), shared storage deployment (only in standalone deployment).

 Step 5: If you connected to central WebUI AND configured your deployment profile in the WebUI to "This management" mode for centrally managing open-appsec configuration: